What is AI Agent Security?

 AI agent security refers to the practices, frameworks, and controls designed to protect AI agents—autonomous or semi-autonomous systems built on large language models (LLMs) and other AI models—from misuse, vulnerabilities, and adversarial attacks.
 Unlike standalone AI systems, agents interact with multiple tools, APIs, and workflows, making them a prime target for cyber threats.

 Securing AI agents involves protecting their functions, agent actions, data flows, and decision-making processes.
-This requires not only addressing traditional AI security risks (e.g., data leakage, adversarial inputs) but also extending defenses into areas unique to agentic AI, such as prompt injection attacks, tool manipulation, and unauthorized access to enterprise endpoints.
+This requires not only addressing traditional AI security risks (e.g., data leakage, adversarial inputs) but also extending defenses into areas unique to agentic AI, such tool manipulation and unauthorized access to enterprise endpoints.

 Why AI Agents Pose Different Security Challenges

-The security landscape for AI agents is broader than for traditional chatbots or LLMs because agents combine reasoning with automation.
+The security landscape for AI agents is significantly broader than for traditional chatbots or single-purpose LLM applications because agents combine reasoning, autonomy, and execution.

 Chatbots

-Chatbots primarily handle user interaction and outputs.
-Their attack surface is usually limited to prompts and responses, although they are still vulnerable to prompt injection, phishing attempts, or data leaks.
+Chatbots primarily focus on conversational interaction and content generation.
+Their attack surface is typically limited to user prompts and model outputs.
+While still vulnerable to threats like prompt injection, phishing attempts, or accidental data leakage, chatbots usually lack direct access to enterprise systems or the ability to take autonomous action.

 AI Agents

-Agentic AI systems are more complex.
+Agentic AI systems introduce a fundamentally different risk profile.
 They can:

-• Execute workflows across multiple APIs and tools.
+- Execute workflows across multiple APIs and enterprise tools

 The Top Security Risks Facing AI Agents